Department for Work and Pensions: Research

 The department is a major commissioner of external social science research, with the objective of providing the evidence base needed to inform departmental strategy, policy-making and delivery.
 The department has developed and uses various microsimulation and other models, including the Policy Simulation Model (for appraisal of policy options), Pensim2 (to create projections of pension entitlements up to 2100) and Inform (to produce the department's benefit caseload forecasts).
 Datasets held include the LLMDB and the Family Resources Survey.

 During 2012 the department announced records of the number of people born outside of the United Kingdom ("non-UK nationals") claiming work-related benefits from 2011, using data already collated within the department together with those of HM Revenue and Customs and the UK Border Agency (whose duties are now fulfilled by UK Visas and Immigration).

 Devolution

 Scotland

 Employment, health and safety, and social security policy are reserved matters of the United Kingdom government.
 The Scotland Act 2016 devolved specific areas of social security to the Scottish Government to administer and reform.
 The Scottish Parliament passed the Social Security (Scotland) Act 2018 to establish a statutory basis of Social Security in Scotland.
 This created a principled based legislative agenda for Social Security providing for social security to be a human right in Scotland.
 Most aspects of social security in Scotland remain reserved to the United Kingdom and those will remain administered by the DWP.

 The Act established Social Security Scotland, an executive agency of the Scottish Government.

 Northern Ireland

+The Department for Work and Pensions does not cover Northern Ireland.

 Northern Ireland has parity with Great Britain in three areas: